Betweenmatt/TastyScript/Wiki/README.md

 # Extensions

 Extensions are a very basic way to add optional functionality to some predefined *Functions* You can find the list of Extensions [Here](/Wiki/Extensions.md).
-Extensions are prepended with a period\(.\) and always require arguments.
+Extensions are prepended with a period\(.\) and, like *Functions*, always require arguments.

 ```
 override.Start(){